rafaltrojniak/smtpbouncer/README.md

 -	delivery.url - URL to destination site - see below
 -	delivery.method - HTTP  method of delivery (POST/GET)
 -	delivery.sendBody - Do you want to include source of the mail in the body ? (true/false)
--	delivery.bodyField - Form field that mail body should came in
+-	delivery.bodyField - Form field name that mail body should came in
--	delivery.expectResponse - Expected response from the server
+-	delivery.expectResponse - Expected response code from the server

 #### Destination url fields

-url can have few fields, that will be replaces bases on delivered mail :
+url can have few fields, that will be replaced based on delivered mail :

-- %%user%% - user (before +) part of mail destination
+- %%user%% - user part of mail destination (before +)
-- %%token%% - token (after +) part of mail destination
+- %%token%% - token part of mail destination (after +)
 - %%domain%% - domain of mail destination
 - %%email%% - full email destination
 - %%uniq%% - unique name of the bounce, generated as-they-come